-Want more in depth versions of these elements?
+Want more in-depth versions of these elements?
 Check out our other blogs on each of these elements in our resources for teachers section!
 Not much of a reader?
-Check out more in depth explanations of these elements on our YouTube channel!
+Check out more in-depth explanations of these elements on our YouTube channel!

 The first element is Line!
-Line is meant to define shapes and contours, and sometimes to imply volume and perspective.
+Line is meant to define shapes and contours, sometimes to imply volume and perspective.
 Line is utilized in multiple different ways, such as with leading lines, crosshatching, and just good old line art!
 There are also tons of different styles of line -- broken up, thick, thin, zigzagged, diagonal, horizontal, vertical -- the list goes on.
 Learning to be smart with how you use your lines is how you can really push your artwork to the next level!

 The next element is Shape!
-Shapes are two dimensional and can be divided into two categories, geometric and biomorphic/organic.
+Shapes are two-dimensional and can be divided into two categories, geometric and biomorphic/organic.
 Geometric shapes are shapes that are more "regular" or precise.
 These are the shapes you're probably more familiar with since they're also very mathematical, such as squares, triangles and circles.
-Biomorphic shapes or more commonly called organic shapes are considered everything else, from the weird shape that a t-shirt is supposed to be to the shape of the bush in your garden.
+Biomorphic shapes or more commonly called organic shapes are considered everything else, from the weird shape that a t-shirt is supposed to be, to the shape of the bush in your garden.

 All organic shapes can be broken down into more simple geometric shapes, and learning which geometric shapes to use to build up your organic shapes are key to illustrating objects and characters.

 The third element is Form!
-Form is almost like shape, except now the shapes are three dimensional.
+Form is almost like shape, except now the shapes are three-dimensional.
 Instead of working with circles, triangles and squares, we now work with spheres, pyramids and cubes.
 Forms are the next level to building up proper structure when we illustrate objects, and follow the same rules as shapes.

 Geometric forms are the more mathematical and precise ones, like rectangular prisms and cylinders.
 Organic forms are less mathematical, don't usually have a name attributed to them, and are more irregular.
 These forms are still usually built up of geometric forms first, and then are given the needed details afterwards.
 For instance, a human arm can be seen as a couple of cylinders and a sphere for the elbow, but then adding more details on top of that give you the organic form of the arm.

-There are also different kinds of colour depending on what art medium you're using.
+There are also different kinds of colours depending on what art medium you're using.
 When it comes to light, you're using additive colour.
 When you add all additive colours together, you get white, which is why when you aim light at certain prisms, a rainbow comes out the other side.
 When it comes to pigments like paint or ink, you're using subtractive colour, which is what you use in art class most of the time.
 When you add all these colours together, you get black, or a dark brown.

 The fifth element is space!
 Space is the element that determines the areas around the main objects within a scene.
 In a scene, the main figure and objects are called positive space, while all the area around the main figure and objects is called negative space.
 The amount of negative space you have within a piece determines how full or empty an overall piece looks.